luis-gonzales/trackernet/README.md

 Alternatively,

 ## Overview
 Figs. 1 and 2 show a conceptual depiction of TrackerNet.
 As shown in Fig. 1, tracking is performed on a "previous" and "current" frame.
 Given an object specified in the "previous" frame by a bounding box, the algorithm searches for it in the "current" frame.
 Rather than looking at the entirety of the "current" frame for the desired object, a preprocessing step retrieves a subset of the frame with an increased field of view (FOV).
-TrackerNet is currently implemented such that the "current" input frame has twice the FOV of the cropped image represented by Fig. 1(c).
+TrackerNet is currently implemented such that the subset of the "current" frame has twice the FOV of the cropped image represented by Fig. 1(c).
 Ultimately, the images represented by Fig. 1(c) and 1(d) are passed as inputs to the CNN.

 <div align="center">
   <p><img src="figs/overview_1.png" width="550"></p>